compasscreative/Standards/PHP.md

 ## Views

+### Introduction

+Our projects use the [Reveal](https://github.com/reinink/Reveal) library for views.
+Please see that project for full documentation.
+Reveal is not templating engine, rather is simply makes working with PHP based views easier.
+We've created the following rules for how our views should be programmed:

+### Rules

 - Always use the extension `.tpl` for views.
 - Always use `HTML` with inline `PHP`.
 - Never use blocks of `PHP`.